 To provide or help arrange formal and informal, credit and non-credit, in-class and field-based educational experiences, which will assist in the development of religious leaders.

-To cooperate with churches, church-related agencies, and other human service programs to respond educationally to the social and spiritual problems of people in the metropolitan context.
+To collaborate with churches, church-related agencies, and other human service programs to respond educationally to the social and spiritual problems of people in the metropolitan context.

 Providing Resources on Urban Ministry